 Publish Open Access

-There are two approaches to making research results Open Access.
-One is to deposit a copy of an article in an Open Access repository, also known as self-archiving, and the other is to publish in an Open Access journal.
+There are three approaches to making research results Open Access.
+One is to deposit a copy of an article in an Open Access repository, also known as self-archiving, another is to publish in an Open Access journal and the third one is to publish in a so-called hybrid journal.

-Chalmers Open Access policy focuses on so-called parallel publishing or self-archiving, which means that a copy of the work should be published in full-text in Chalmers Publication Library (CPL).
+Chalmers Open Access policy focuses on so-called parallel publishing or self-archiving, which means that a copy of the work should be published in full-text in research.chalmers.se.
 A majority of the publishers registered in the database SHERPA /RoMEO allows parallel publishing.
 It is most often the author's final, accepted and corrected version of the article that is submitted.
 Some publishers require that a prepage is used; contact us and we will assist you.

 Publishing in Open Access journals